Geek4IT/Geek4IT.github.io/_posts/2014-3-2-Don't-Make-Me-Think.md

 We don’t read pages.
 We scan them.

 * We’re usually in a hurry.
 * We know we don’t need to read everything.
 * We’re good at it.
-We’ve been scanning newspapers, magazines, and books all our lives to find the parts we’re interested in , and we know that it works.We don’t make optical choice s.
+We’ve been scanning newspapers, magazines, and books all our lives to find the parts we’re interested in , and we know that it works.
+* We don’t make optical choice s.
 We satisfice.

 In reality, though, most of the time we don’t choose the best option,we choose the first reasonable option, a strategy known as satisfying.
 As soon as we find a link that seems like it might lead to what we’re looking for, there’s a